interfaceconjurer/lwr-scratch-pad/README.md

 # Skeleton POC - ☠️⚗️ - experiments

 repo: https://github.com/interfaceconjurer/lwr-scratch-pad

-This Repo explores and architecture for component states for loading and error to be handled in a util method separate from the component.
+This Repo explores and architecture for component states where loading and error are be handled in a util function separate from the component.
 This cleans the base component reducing complexity and creates reusable functions that other components can use.
-The css for the skeleton is driven by the markup of the base component.
-The styles are reusable across any component with markup provides attributes for the presentationHelper
+The css for the skeleton is driven by the markup provided by the base component.
+The styles are reusable across any component with markup that provides the correct attributes for the presentationHelper

 How to use:
 presentationHelper.js